vtsiolkas/tmuxession/README.md

 _Note:_ `tm` is just an example.
 You can use any alias you like.

-You can also set a tmux keybinding to quickly save the current session:
+You can also set a tmux keybinding in your tmux.conf to quickly save the current session:

 ```
 bind-key W confirm-before -p "Save session?" "run-shell 'tmuxession save'"